VollmerLab/WBD_ML_pathogen/FeatureImportance.md

 Feature Importance Analysis:
-To determine which bacteria have the greatest impact on wether a Coral is healthy or diseased we preformed a feature importance study.
+To determine which bacteria have the greatest impact on whether a Coral is healthy or diseased we performed a feature importance study.

+The Dataset has bacteria prevalence data from field corals sampled in 2016 and 2017.

-I began by selecting the best machine learning algorithm using pycaret.
+I began by selecting the best machine learning algorithm using Pycaret.
 ![plot](/NewData/PycaretBM.png)
-After testing each ML Algorithm over 10 folds Logistic Regression Preformed the best in all categories besides recall.
+After testing each ML Algorithm over 10 folds Logistic Regression Performed the best in all categories besides recall.
-Next I used pycarets hyperparameter tuning to find the best preforming parameters for our model.
+Next, I used Pycaret's hyperparameter tuning to find the best-performing parameters for our model.
 ![plot](/NewData/LR_Tune.png)
-Now that we have our best model and best paramaters for it I created an LR model in SciKit which preformed as shown:
+Now that we have our best model and best parameters for it I created an LR model in SciKit which performed as shown:
 Accuracy: 0.9919354838709677
 Classification Report:
               precision    recall  f1-score   support